 Guests / Balancing Expectations, Family and Friends

-- Having large numbers of extended (or even immediate) family they have to invite
+- Having large numbers of extended (or even immediate) family whom couples feel they must invite

 - One person having a much larger family or friend group than the other